yfbsei/discord-self-AI-bot/README.md

 ---

-*Built with ❤️ for educational purposes - Now powered by Llama 3.3 70B Turbo!*
+*Built with ❤️ for educational purposes - Now with conversation memory and optimized responses!*